eliotstock/stake/README.md

     ListenStream=
     ListenStream=[60001]
     ```
-    1. Reboot (or just `sudo service sshd restart && sudo systemctl daemon-reload`, but you'll lose your connection anyway) and reconnect, but this time use the `-p 60001` arg for `ssh`.
+    1. Reboot and reconnect, but this time use the `-p 60001` arg for `ssh`.
-    1. Make sure there's an `.ssh` directory in your home directory for later: `mkdir -p ~/.ssh`
 1. Configure the firewall
     1. Confirm `ufw` is installed: `which ufw`
     1. Run these: